Welcome back.

 But first: this week the final version of Visual Studio 2015 was released and, whaddayaknow, QuantLib 1.6 was not quite prepared for it.
 We had tried to be forward-looking and had prepared our version-detecting code for VC13, but alas, Visual Studio 2015 turned out to be VC14 instead.
 The library compiles and links just fine, but has the wrong name and the auto-link pragmas get confused.
 This week I might be releasing a 1.6.1 version that will fix the issue, God willing and the creek don’t rise—since the other bit of news this week was that Sourceforge had a major outage (you might have noticed that the QuantLib web site and the mailing lists have been down for a few days).
 Now it’s mostly up again, but as of today it’s still not possible to make new releases.
 Keep your fingers crossed.

-Follow me on Twitter if you want to be notified of new posts, or add me to your Google+ circles, or subscribe via RSS: the buttons for that are in the footer.
-Also, make sure to check my Training page.
+Subscribe to my Substack to receive my posts in your inbox, or follow me on Twitter or LinkedIn if you want to be notified of new posts, or subscribe via RSS if you’re the tech type: the buttons for all that are in the footer.
+Also, I’m available for training, both online and (when possible) on-site: visit my Training page for more information.

 Step conditions